 Analyzing the Landscape of SNAP

-Nationally, more than 12% of Americans receive SNAP benefits, though the distribution varies across the country.
+The distribution of SNAP benefits varies across the country.
 In Wyoming, for example, about one in 18 people receive food stamps.
 Just a few states over, in Oregon, one out of every six residents use SNAP benefits.
 In some states SNAP households are largely concentrated in certain counties, as shown on the map.
 Alaska, South Dakota, Kentucky, and Texas each have at least one county where more than 40% of households receive food stamps.

 In South Dakota, about 11% of the state population, or 93,000 people, rely on SNAP, including several counties where more than a third of households use food stamps.
 In Oglala Lakota County, a Native American Land in the American Communities Project typology, nearly 55% of households receive SNAP — one of the highest percentages in the nation.